GfSE/SAF-Specification/stereotypes.md

 Following the identification of physical system elements capable of performing the system functions of logical elements, the Physical Logical Mapping Viewpoint provides feedback to the System Architecture Definition process to consolidate or confirm the allocation, partitioning, and alignment of logical elements to physical elements that comprise the SOI.

-A LBS_to_PBS mapping matrix featuring
+A assignment matrix featuring
-* Logical Breakdown Structure (LBS)
+* Logical Element Breakdown Structure showing Logical Element Roles and Logical Elements
-* Physical Breakdown Structure (PBS)
+* Physical Element Breakdown Structure showing physical element roles and physical elements
-* Allocation from conceptual logical system elements to physical SOI elements
+* Allocation relationship from logical system element roles to physical system element roles

 ## SAF_PhysicalContext